Results day stress and mental health

 If you can’t keep away, just remember to judge your success by your own standards.
 If you know you worked hard for your grades, but your friend got higher ones, that doesn’t make your achievement any less impressive.

-If you are struggling with anxiety or depression, ask your GP for a referral to NHS Talking Therapies, or you can self-refer via the NHS website.
+If you’re struggling with anxiety or depression, ask your GP for a referral to NHS Talking Therapies, or you can self-refer via the NHS website.

-For additional advice on mental health and exam stress, you can contact one of many charities and organisations specialising in the mental health of university students, including:
+For more advice on mental health and exam stress, you can contact one of many charities and organisations specialising in the mental health of university students, including: